 The damper is controlled through the use of a control lever located within the firebox opening at the top center in front of the firebox lintel (Figure 2).
 The control lever snaps into place at either extreme of its range of motion.
-When locked in position all the way Down (to the front), the damper is Open.
-When locked in position all the way Up (to the rear), the damper is Closed.
+When locked in position all the way to the right, the damper is open.
+When locked in position all the way to the left, the damper is closed.